S4N-T0S/Open-Source-LDAT/README.md

 ## Key Features

 *   **High-Speed Measurement:** Uses the Teensy `ADC` library and `digitalWriteFast` for minimal I/O overhead and rapid sensor readings.
-*   **Multiple Testing Modes:** Includes a general-purpose automatic mode and specialized modes for use with controlled testing software.
+*   **Multiple Testing Modes:** Includes general-purpose automatic modes (wired and USB) and specialized modes for use with controlled testing software.
 *   **True 8kHz Polling:** A custom build script temporarily patches the Teensy core to enable a true 8000 Hz USB polling rate for maximum accuracy in Direct Mode.
 *   **On-Device Stats:** The OLED screen displays live latency data, including the last, average, minimum, and maximum measurements, plus a run counter.
 *   **SD Card Data Logging:** Automatically save every latency measurement from a test session to a `.csv` file on a microSD card.